drivechain-project/drivechain.info/faq/index.md

 ### Really?!
 What about miner incentives? ### {#mining-incentives}

-Sidechain merged-mining is a new revenue stream for miners, yes.
+Drivechain is comparable to [RIOT's use of "power curtailment credits"](https://riotplatforms.com/bitcoin-mining).
+It is just a new way for miners to make money.

-But [Altcoin merged-mining](https://medium.com/braiins/why-slush-pool-merge-mines-rsk-and-not-elastos-or-vcash-156a8a0c470c) has existed for years.
-It was invented by Satoshi in 2010.
-And has been in [widespread use](https://blog.bitmex.com/the-growth-of-bitcoin-merge-mining/) ever since.
+When I'm asked: "does drivechain affect miner incentives?"
+I say "no".
+I personally lived through the invention of: FPGAs/ASICs, heat-reuse, [stranded natgas flaring](https://www.forbes.com/sites/christopherhelman/2021/08/02/green-bitcoin-mining-the-big-profits-in-clean-crypto/?sh=275922a534ce), curtailment credits, and [a whole lot else](https://www.newsweek.com/bitcoin-mining-americas-most-misunderstood-industry-opinion-1669892).
+Merged mining was [invented by Satoshi in 2010](https://truthcoin.info/blog/security-budget-ii-mm/#c-its-too-late--mm-is-already-widespread), and is [already in continuous use](https://medium.com/braiins/why-slush-pool-merge-mines-rsk-and-not-elastos-or-vcash-156a8a0c470c).
+So, to someone like me, getting revenues from merged mining doesn't even register as a change.
+It's just business as usual.

 All BIP300 does, is supercharge MM.
 With sidechains, miners would (hopefully) get huge revenues (and profits) from MM... instead of the pittance they get from MM today.